Kaddish Recitation Service

 Kaddish is the traditional mourner’s prayer, recited during the three daily prayers, as part of a minyan (a quorum of 10 men).
 It is often recited by a family member of the deceased, usually a sibling, parent, child or spouse.
 Kaddish is recited for the first 11 months after the death of a parent, and for 30 days in all other cases.
 After that, Kaddish is recited every year on the yahrzeit (Hebrew anniversary) of the departed.

-A gift to the departed
+Kaddish recitation is a gift to the departed

 Once a person passes on to the next world, there’s nothing more we can do for them in a material sense.
 In the spiritual realm, though, our opportunity for giving is endless.
 And in the next world, everyone has the same taste in gifts.
-It’s the words of Torah learned in their memory that they appreciate, the meritorious deeds performed and the Kaddish recited on behalf of their neshamos (souls).
+It’s the words of Torah learned in their memory that they appreciate, the meritorious deeds performed and the Kaddish recitation on behalf of their neshamos (souls).

 The ultimate ‘Pledge of Allegiance’ to God